 Greenville, Texas, June 2016

 The interstate 30 went through Texarkana and then we crossed the border to Texas!
-We stopped in Greenville for the night and enjoyed the "saloon" in our room.
+We stopped in Greenville for the night and enjoyed the "lounge" in our room.

 Before we left the next morning, Roger was sporting his hat